 Introduction

 Welcome to the ‘Algorithm auditing’ vignette of the jfa package.
 This page provides a guide to the functions in the package that are designed to facilitate the audit of algorithms and predictive models.
-In particular, these functions implement techniques for calculating and testing fairness metrics.
-The package allows users to specify a prior probability distribution to conduct Bayesian algorithm auditing using these functions.
+In particular, these functions implement techniques for determining an appropriate fairness measure and subsequently calculating and testing algorithmic fairness using this measure.
+The package also allows users to specify a prior probability distribution to conduct Bayesian algorithm auditing using these functions.

 Functions and intended usage